lehlud/Plasmatum/README.md

 ### comments
 ```
-... this line is ignored
-... and this line too!
+... this is a single line comment
+../ this is a delimited comment /..
 ```

 ### data types
 ```
+bool
 byte
-bool
 number
 ```